 It's true that more and more colleges are going "test-optional," meaning that they are no longer requiring the SAT or the ACT from applicants, although you can still submit scores if you choose to.
 You might end up applying only to test-optional schools, or you might end up with a mix.
 Or you might turn out to be really good at the tests, in which case a good SAT or ACT score would still work in your favor even if they're not required.

-Most students don’t apply to a list of schools that is 100% test optional, so as you're planning ahead, you need to have one of those tests under your belt.
+Many students don’t apply to a list of schools that is 100% test optional, so as you're planning ahead, you need to have one of those tests under your belt.
 Then the question becomes which one to take.

 2. Take a diagnostic SAT and diagnostic ACT